perceptiontech/update-phpmyadmin/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PATH, --path PATH  Absolute path where PHPMyAdmin is installed
+  -h, --help            show this help message and exit -p PATH, --path PATH  Absolute path where PHPMyAdmin is installed -r REMOTE, --remote REMOTE
+                        Name of the remote
+  -b BRANCH, --branch BRANCH
+                        Branch to pull

 ```